nakky/Snowball/README.md

 client.Send(1, testClass);
 ```
-Instances with [Serializable] Attribute can be transfered, but [Transferable] Attributed classes are more efficient.

 ### Broadcast
 In Snowball, each terminals are expressed as ComNode.
 So in Server, ComNode is specified in Sending APIs.